Mount Sinai-Union Square, Urgent Care

 When you need care quickly, it’s good to know world-class medical care is only minutes away.
-Mount Sinai Union Square offers a brand-new choice: our Urgent Care Center, conveniently located just steps from Union Square Park, the Union Square Greenmarket, and one of New York City’s central subway hubs.
+Mount Sinai-Union Square offers a brand-new choice: our Urgent Care practice, conveniently located just steps from Union Square Park, the Union Square Greenmarket, and one of New York City’s central subway hubs.

 We are staffed by the best-prepared board certified and board qualified emergency medicine doctors from across the Mount Sinai Health System.
 Not only do we treat you on the spot without an appointment, we consider you part of our Mount Sinai health care family.
 Following your urgent care visit, we continue to care for you, by:

 - Calling you to check on how you are doing

 - Referring you to other medical service providers as needed

 - Sharing information about your treatment with your primary care doctor